joey711/phyloseq/tutorials-index.md

 The phyloseq Tutorials Index
 ========================================================

 This page is automagically updated when I do a periodic full rebuild of the phyloseq tutorials pages.
-The date of this particular re-build is Tue Apr 30 14:00:59 2013.
+The date of this particular re-build is Wed May  8 16:16:51 2013.

 Don't forget to checkout [the phyloseq demo repository](http://joey711.github.io/phyloseq-demo/) for other tutorials; some more in-depth or lengthy than can be easily maintained here, where the focus is documenting phyloseq package functionality rather than demonstrating use cases with new/large datasets.